AnimeKaizoku/SaitamaRobot/README.md

  accesses, and the way python asynchronous calls work.
  - `BAN_STICKER`: Which sticker to use when banning people.
  - `ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.

+-> So just go and read the config sample file.

   ### Python dependencies